Die Wissenschaft hinter Edibles – was Studien sagen

 Gender Studies sometimes show a higher sensitivity in women due to hormonal influences.

-tolerance Regular consumption reduces subjective intensity, but not blood concentration.
+tolerance Regular consumption reduces subjective intensity, but not necessarily blood levels.

 5. Psychological Effects